JamesSkemp/words/content/post/on-karate.md

 +++
 title = "On Karate"
-summary = "Some information about Karate." draft = false comments = true date = "2004-05-06T01:01:00-05:00"
+description = "Some information about Karate." draft = false comments = true date = "2004-05-06T01:01:00-05:00"